- Common Missile Warning System

 - North Atlantic Treaty Organization

 WASHINGTON, Apr.
-28, 2017 - The State Department has made a determination approving a possible Foreign Military Sale to the Government of Greece for CH-47D helicopters.
-The estimated cost is $80 million.
-The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale on April 27, 2017.
+4, 2018 - The State Department has made a determination approving a possible Foreign Military Sale to Spain of CH-47F aircraft for an estimated cost of $1.3 billion.
+The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale today.

-This proposed sale will enhance the foreign policy and national security objectives of the United States by helping to improve the security of a NATO ally that has been, and continues to be, an important force for political stability and economic progress.
-Greece intends to use these defense articles and services to modernize its armed forces by increasing its rotary-wing transport capability.
-This will contribute to the Greek military's goal to upgrade its capability while further enhancing greater interoperability between Greece, the U.S. and other allies.
+This proposed sale will support the foreign policy and national security objectives of the United States by improving the security of a NATO ally that has been, and continues to be, an important force for political stability and economic progress in Europe.

-Implementation of this proposed sale will require U.S. Government or contractor representatives to travel to Greece for equipment de-processing/fielding, system checkout and new equipment training.
+Implementation of this proposed sale will not require the assignment of any additional U.S. Government or contractor representatives to Spain.

 There will be no adverse impact on U.S. defense readiness as a result of this proposed sale.

 This notice of a potential sale is required by law and does not mean the sale has been concluded.

 Copyright © 2003-2018 deagel.com website.
 All rights reserved.